 Among the graphics used in Icy Peak is a single unused frame of a Rhynoc's head.
 The Rhynoc matches the ones seen in the ice dancing minigame, except without a helmet, just like in this early screenshot.
 A full set of animation frames can be found in the game's second demo, but only one frame remains in the final game.

 Bamboo Terrace Counter Icons

 A prerelease screenshot of the game indicated that in earlier versions of the game, there was a counter in one of the Bamboo Terrace minigames.
 A zero is used in place of where the animated icon would go.
 In the final, no such counter is present, but animation sprites for the an icon matching the minigame do exist.

 An extra "0" is found in the graphics files for Spike's Arena, after the animation files for the sprite of Spike's head.
 Like in the screenshot previously mentioned, this was probably used as a placeholder when the animated sprite wasn't complete.

 Frozen Altars Cat

-In the cat hockey minigame in Frozen Altars, a single sprite of a cat is placed between the animation sprites for Spyro and the rival rhynoc.
-Once again, this was probably the first animation frame for some sort of counter - given that the game already has counters tracking both the player's and the AI's score in the final game, it's not exactly clear what this would have been used for, or why it became unused.
+In the cat hockey minigame in Frozen Altars, a single sprite of a cat is placed between the animation sprites for Spyro and the rival Rhynoc.
+Once again this was probably the first animation frame for some sort of counter, but given that the game already has counters tracking both the player's and the AI's score in the final game, it's not exactly clear what this would have been used for, or why it became unused.

 Sgt.
 Byrd Texture Oddity